A Guide to Buying Pool Rafts and Floats

 What Material Should You Buy?

 Choosing the right pool float or raft material is important for the longevity of the product.
 Pool owners with active children or pets may want a more durable material than the average sunbather.
 Furthermore, you can store some pool accessories easier to store than others and some require assembly.
 Choose from the following for your lifestyle:

 - Foam pool accessories consist of a soft foam core covered in a vinyl outer layer.
 Rafts are typically made of foam including the pillow section.
 Foam pool rafts are available in various widths.
 Foam rafts offer durability even when pierced or punctured.
 Additionally, the foam makes the raft very thin allowing you to lounge close to the water.
 This creates the effect of barely skimming the surface of the pool.
 The thinness of this material allows these rafts to be easily stored in smaller places.
 However, these floats have difficulty collapsing and tend to weigh more.
 These accessories will still float even if punctured, allowing them to last for many years when properly maintained.

 - Inflatable floats require users to inflate the device on a regular basis.
 Smaller pool accessories are easier and faster to inflate than larger ones.
 Using an air compressor can take the physical work out of blowing up these types of floats.
 Choosing an inflatable raft or float gives you a larger selection than foam.
 Easy to store, inflatable pool floats are an ideal option for travel and pools in seasonal climates.
 Inflatable floats are also relatively inexpensive due to their single layer of material.
 Keep in mind that inflatable floats may experience a puncture; but patch kits can help contain a leak.

-Types of Pool Floats
+What are the Different Types of Pool Floats?